AvraamMavridis/Dugong/README.md

 createStore( initialState );
 ```

-### 2.Connect your component with the Store and define which parameters of the store you want to listen.
+### Connect your component with the Store and define which parameters of the store you want to listen.

 ```js
 import { connect } from 'dugong';